fkodom/blip-inference/README.md

 Pretrained [BLIP](https://github.com/salesforce/BLIP) with a similar API to [CLIP](https://github.com/openai/CLIP).

 BLIP tends to achieve slightly better accuracy than CLIP with similar inference speed.
 The CLIP API is much cleaner and more commonly used.
-This repo refactors BLIP to match the CLIP inference API interface, so that it's easier for practitioners to switch between CLIP / BLIP models.
+This repo refactors BLIP to match the CLIP interface, so that it's easier for practitioners to switch between CLIP / BLIP models.

 ## Install